agential-ai/agential/CONTRIBUTING.md

 ## 2. 🔨 Developer Setup

 First install [anaconda](https://docs.anaconda.com/free/anaconda/install/windows/) and follow the recommended settings.
 Once installed, open up the "Anaconda Prompt" and type in the command "conda --version".
 If everything has worked, it should print "conda xx.xx.x".
-For example: "conda 23.11.0
+For example: "conda 23.11.0"

-(P.S: You may add Anaconda to your path environment variables on your own (if you feel comfortable), however this is discouraged by Anaconda themselves as it may "interfere with other software".
+(P.S: You may add Anaconda to your path environment variables on your own [if you feel comfortable], however this is discouraged by Anaconda themselves as it may "interfere with other software".
 Instead, they recommend to use the Anaconda Prompt.)

 Ensure you have `make`. if it's not installed on your computer, Please follow this [article](https://earthly.dev/blog/makefiles-on-windows/).

-Open up the Anaconda Command Prompt and use the following command to create a conda environment `discussion-agents` with Python version 3.10.13.
+Use the following command to create a conda environment `discussion-agents` with Python version 3.10.13.
 Any Python version above 3.9 is viable.

 ```
 conda create -n discussion-agents python=3.10.13